Qatar diplomat emphasizes engagement with Taliban at forum - NewsBreak

 Just this week, the U.S. and Taliban held more direct talks in Qatar’s capital, Doha, in their first such meeting since the American troop withdrawal Aug.
 31. Representatives of the European Union and Taliban were holding similar talks in Doha on Tuesday.

 Al-Qahtani explained why Qatar encourages engagement with the Taliban, who for years carried out suicide bombings and killings of troops and civilians.
-Although the group wants international recognition and agreed on a peace deal with the U.S., it has resorted to public hangings and other brutal tactics since taking power.
+Although the group wants international recognition and agreed on a peace deal with the U.S., it has resorted to and since taking power.

 “If we are going to disengage and not to engage with them, I think again we are committing the same mistake that we did in 1989… when we abandoned Afghanistan, the Afghan people,” he said.
 “One of the consequences of that action is 9/11, so I think we should learn from this.”